wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ## PagerDuty Notifications

-If you use the out-of-the-box PagerDuty alert target, and you resolve the incident while the alert is still firing in Wavefront, two scenarios are possible:
+If you use the out-of-the-box PagerDuty alert target, and you resolve the incident in PagerDuty while the alert is still firing in Wavefront, two scenarios are possible:

 - If there is a change to the set of sources being affected, that change triggers a new incident in PagerDuty.
 Changes to the set of sources being affected include: